Buginese language: Classification

 Buginese belongs to the South Sulawesi subgroup of the Austronesian language family.
-Within the South Sulawesi subgroup, it is most closely related to Campalagian.
+Within the South Sulawesi subgroup, it is most closely related to Campalagian and the Tamanic outlier in West Kalimantan.

 Geographical distribution

 Most of the native speakers (around 3 million) are concentrated in South Sulawesi, Indonesia but there are small groups of Buginese speakers on the island of Java, Samarinda and east Sumatra of Indonesia, east Sabah and Malay Peninsula, Malaysia and South Philippines.
 This Bugis diaspora is the result of migration since the 17th century that was mainly driven by continuous warfare situations.
 (Dutch direct colonization started in the early 20th century.)

 Phonology

 Buginese has six vowels: /a/, /e/, /i/, /o/, /u/, and the central vowel /ə/.

 The following table gives the consonant phonemes of Buginese together with their representation in Lontara script.